 Patients looking for a physician referral can search the IU Health provider directory by specialty or disease—or phone the IU Health on-call service at 317-916-3525 or 800-265-3220.

-Faculty, medical students, residents and fellows see patients at Riley Hospital for Children, IU Health North Hospital, IU Health Saxony Hospital, South Bend Clinic, Fort Wayne Clinic, IU Health Deaconess Hospital in Evansville, and at Southern Indiana Pediatrics in Bloomington.
+In addition to their primary location at Riley Hospital for Children in downtown Indianapolis, the division of Pediatric Gastroenterology, Hepatology and Nutrition sees patients across the state of Indiana including locations at IU Health North Hospital in Carmel, IU Health Saxony Hospital in Fishers, South Bend Clinic, Fort Wayne Clinic, IU Health Deaconess Hospital in Evansville, and at Southern Indiana Pediatrics in Bloomington.
 When hospitalization is necessary, patients are admitted to Riley Hospital for Children (downtown Indianapolis) or to the pediatric unit at IU North Hospital, which has one of the highest customer satisfaction rankings in the midwest.

 Special Clinics and Programs